rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/types-and-traits.rst

         :id: non_compl_ex_MkAkFxjRTijy
         :status: draft

-        Function pointer used as a key is not guaranteed to have stable identity, as shown in this noncompliant example:
+        A function pointer used as a key is not guaranteed to have stable identity, as shown in this noncompliant example:

         .. code-block:: rust

             // crate A
             pub fn op_mul(x: i32) -> i32 { x * 2 }

 	        // crate B
             use crate_a::op_mul;
             use std::collections::HashMap;